Saurav2598/Golf-Swing-Analysis/README.md

 Final Conclusion : Strong similarities in their rotational profiles and nearly identical X factor that they are performed by the same athlete, probably an amateur golfer with the first swing possibly a warm-up swing.

+##References
+1.Zhou JY, Richards A, Schadl K, Ladd A and Rose J (2022) The swing performance Index: Developing a single-score index of golf swing rotational biomechanics quantified with 3D kinematics.
+Front.
+Sports Act.
+Living 4:986281. doi: 10.3389/fspor.2022.986281
+2.